-In their own words, Bob Goupillot and Allan Armstrong of the Republican Communist Network (RCN), “are not in the business of trying to create an economically independent Scottish state, either under capitalism or socialism.”
-They want to create a new global order.
+Bob Goupillot and Allan Armstrong of the Republican Communist Network (RCN), want to create a new global order.
 Yet their starting point for a communist transition is a national territorial framework in general, as they acknowledge, and Scotland in particular.
-But they argue that they are not nationalists, but internationalists with a strategy of internationalism from below, in which small nation nationalism can be transformed into internationalism.
-This is a rhetorical paradox.
+They argue that they are not nationalists, but internationalists, with a strategy of internationalism from below, in which small nation nationalism can be transformed into internationalism.
+This is a paradox.
 What is their tactical and strategic standpoint?

 Bob and Allan locate themselves, not directly in capitalist crisis and class antagonism, but indirectly and strategically on the fault lines of anti imperialism.
-To prepare for revolution directly would be simply propaganda for the comrades, so the RCN look for political weaknesses to undermine the British State.
-Scottish independence would break up the British state and weaken the USA, the major imperialist power; since Britain is its main political ally.
+To prepare for revolution directly would be simply propaganda for the comrades, so the RCN look for political weaknesses to undermine the British state.
+So an independent (capitalist) Scottish state would break up the British state and weaken the USA, since Britain is its main political ally.
 This tactical stance is based on an analogy with the political support of Marx and Engels for various national movements against reactionary Russia in the mid Nineteenth century.
 Another influence is John Maclean’s politics of breaking up Britain and its empire shortly after the first world war.
-This shows the RCN that nationalism can be progressive, even proletarian, without having any illusions that it can overthrow capitalism, just like trade unions can be progressive and undermine capitalism, short of revolution.
-But in any case, they have a conviction in the right of Scotland as a nation to self determination.
+This shows the RCN that nationalism can be progressive, even proletarian, without having any illusions that it can overthrow capitalism, but in any case, they have a conviction in the right of Scotland as a nation to self determination.

 Firstly, for the RCN to tactically stand on the ground of anti imperialism begs the question of what do they really stand for?
 Anti imperialism is not sufficient in itself for communists.
-What do the RCN support?
+What does the RCN support?
 In Allan’s view, outlined recently in a response to Eric Chester, to restrict oneself to communist principles would be abstract propagandism.
 That’s Allan’s maximum programme.
-But in the here and now the RCN seek real leverage in high politics.
-Any kind of Scottish state would be a step forward, even independence lite with the Scottish state sharing the monarchy, Stirling, a banking sector and the British army.
+In the here and now the RCN seek real leverage in high politics.
+Any kind of Scottish state would be a step forward, even independence lite with the Scottish state sharing the monarchy, currency, a banking sector, and the British army.
 Why would it be a real step forward?
-It would be anti unionist and weaken the labour party, lib dems and the BNP.
+It would be anti unionist and weaken the labour party, lib Dems and the BNP.
 This is a lesser evil argument.
-But there is a conviction that independence for Scotland would be a gain for the working class, in its own right and begin to democratise the capitalist state in Scotland.
+But there is a conviction that independence for Scotland would be a gain for the working class, in its own right, and begin to democratise the capitalist state in Scotland.
 While Scottish independence is considered strong, the working class is considered to be weak, so Allan considers the only realistic battle can be on the terrain of SNP constitutionalism.
-This does reveal the narrow focus on democraticing the state in the RCN’S practical politics .
+This does reveal the narrow focus on democratising the state in the RCN’S practical politics .

-Analogy is a weak form of theorising; but the analogy comparing American and British imperialism with the empires of the Habsburgs and the Romanovs and the tactics of Marx and Engels, does not stand up.
-The lesson of the 1848 springtime of peoples was that the bourgeois were not revolutionary and the future was not national democratic revolution led by Bourgeois modernisers.
-Marx was in favour of German unity, but that unity was imposed by counter revolution from above by Bismark under the hegmony of Prussia.
+Analogy is a weak form of theorising, but the analogy comparing American and British imperialism with the empires of the Habsburgs and the Romanovs and the tactics of Marx and Engels, does not stand up.
+The lesson of the 1848 springtime of peoples was that the bourgeois were not revolutionary, and the future was not national democratic revolution led by bourgeois modernisers.
+Marx was in favour of German unity, but that unity was imposed by counter revolution from above by Bismark under the hegemony of Prussia.
 Marx tactically focused on the threat of semi feudal Russia to capitalist development and the embryo of a workers movement in Europe, not states that embody the most advanced forms of capitalism.
 This focus missed the growing antagonism between German and British capitalist imperialism which resulted in world war.
 Marx’s tactics on national movements are debatable.
-They rapidly became dated and were used out of a specific context – something Allan is also guilty of – by the leaders of German Social Democracy to justify Germany’s so called civilising mission in the first world war.
+They rapidly became dated and were used out of a specific context by the leaders of German Social Democracy to justify Germany’s so called civilising mission in the first world war.
 There was no argument by Marx for a general right to self determination, even for Poland.
 And Marx and Engels generally supported large units not small breakaways.
 Again, some of the arguments of Engels particularly on non historic nations were to say the least – dubious.